maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ### Analysis

 The two charts offer valuable insights into the population distribution of U.S. states in terms of population density and allow for a deeper analysis of the data.
-First we'll discuss these charts separately and then finally give our hypotheses on the basis of that analysis.
+First, we'll discuss these charts separately and then finally give our hypotheses based on that analysis.

 ### Choropleth

 The choropleth map color-codes U.S. states based on their population density in 2008.
 It allows for an immediate visual comparison of population density variations across states.

 **Population Density Distribution:** The map clearly illustrates that population density varies significantly across states.
 For instance, highly populated states like California and New Jersey have brighter color shades, indicating high population density, while sparsely populated states like Alaska and Montana are much darker in color, signifying lower population density.
-The map reveals that several East Coast states, including New Jersey, Connecticut, and Rhode Island, have notably high population density.
+The map reveals that several East Coast states, including New Jersey, Connecticut, and Rhode Island, have notably high population densities.
 This regional trend suggests that the East Coast generally exhibits higher population density compared to inland or western states.

 **Urban vs. Rural:** The map can help identify urban and rural regions.
 States with high population density are more likely to have urban centers, while states with low density are likely to have more rural areas.